 He also wrote on twitter:

 It is upon the claimant to produce the evidence for this statement upon Imaam Bin Baaz (rahimullah) and if he is unable then we say do not open this door to tribulation without evidence.

-Clearly all these statements together lead to the conclusion that modern medicine is not beneficial but rather more harmful and that its doctors (including Muslim doctors) are not trustworthy or upright in that they accept bribery and knowingly prescribe harmful medication for financial gain.
+Clearly all these statements together lead to the conclusion that modern medicine is not beneficial but rather more harmful and that its doctors (including Muslim doctors) are not trustworthy or upright in that they accept bribery and knowingly prescribe harmful medication in order for financial gain.
 These statements would necessitate that modern medicine in its current form would be impermissible both to practice and to use as a cure; in essence denying it.
 So again we say bring the evidence for this.

 However this denial is difficult to openly spread due to the widespread acceptance of modern medicine and so at times, they try to water down their statements.
 In particular they try to malign ‘chronic disease management’ as these require long-term treatment but the principles for chronic disease management and acute emergency care stem from the same source.
 The effects of acute care are seen instantly so cannot be denied whereas the effects of chronic disease management or not seen except after many years and so becomes an easier target for criticism.

 Looking at a single Muslim country like Saudi Arabia at present there are over 27, 000 doctors under the Ministry of Health practicing modern medicine then in addition we have the other Muslim countries and also we have the decades gone by where doctors have gone into retirement.
 If we are going to accept these statements then this implies large-scale harm by such doctors upon the general Muslim masses for which it is the collective duties of the scholars to warn the masses, yet we do not find any such warnings.